 - Sell/consume only swordfish caught by fishing methods that do not threaten the ocean ecosystems and wildlife.

-Ready to get involved?
-Learn more about #BUOYCOTT, and then get started with our Activist Toolkit to Boycott Unsustainably Caught Swordfish, where you'll find everything you need to join the movement and become a voice for swordfish and other species.
-You can also find a handy list of resources below.
+Get started with our Activist Toolkit to Boycott Unsustainably Caught Swordfish, where you’ll find everything you need to join the movement and become a voice for swordfish and other marine species.

-- Pledge: I won’t eat swordfish that was caught using fishing methods that threaten our ocean ecosystems and wildlife
+- Take the pledge: I won’t eat swordfish that was caught using fishing methods that threaten our ocean ecosystems and wildlife

 - Sample Letter to Send to Businesses